Francois284Modz/ModMenuCompileur/README.md

 2) a brain
 3) your menu source becuse you will only get the libs

+False Positives dont believe me? run in sandboxie or vm!
 ## Credit

 Francois284Modz : creator of the tool